shosanna/jocellyn.cz/source/2014-04-21-rails-params-it-is-just-a-hash.html.markdown

 The controller and the action which your link leads to will be able to retrieve this hash and do stuff with it.
 Like use it in a filters.

-Note that you can link to the same controller action which you are right now.
+Note that you can link to the same **controller action which you are right now**.
 This means that you will not leave the page, only your params will be added.
 I used this for example when I needed to prepare a more complicated selection process and than send it with all the params at once.

-To wrap it all up, params are your way to communicate with controller.
+To wrap it all up, **params are your way to communicate with controller**.
 You can send information from the views by submitting a form (another cool trick is to include a hidden tag to your form so that some information will be always sent along with the user’s filled inputs).
 You can send information by adding them to the URL.